nephila/python-taiga/CONTRIBUTING.rst

+.. :contributing:

 ============
 Contributing
 ============

 Contributions are welcome, and they are greatly appreciated!
 Every little bit helps, and credit will always be given.

+Refer to `Nephila contribution guidelines<https://nephila.github.io/contributing/>`_ for the general contribution guidelines and code of conduct.

 You can contribute in many ways: